dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus.md

 | publishInitialRetryInternalInMs | N  | Time in milliseconds for the initial exponential backoff when Azure Service Bus throttle messages.
 Defaults: `500` | `500`

 ### Azure Active Directory (AAD) authentication
 The Azure Service Bus pubsub component supports authentication using all Azure Active Directory mechanisms.
-For further information and the relevant component metadata fields to provide depending on the choice of AAD authentication mechanism, please see the [docs for authenticating to Azure]({{< ref authenticating-azure.md >}}).
+For further information and the relevant component metadata fields to provide depending on the choice of AAD authentication mechanism, see the [docs for authenticating to Azure]({{< ref authenticating-azure.md >}}).

 ## Message metadata